Top Democrat backs US intel on narco-trafficking strikes, faults Biden for ‘not going far enough’ on Maduro

 Lawmakers have complained for days about being left in the dark as the Pentagon launched multiple maritime strikes without first consulting Congress.
 Officials declined to discuss the intended scope or duration of the campaign and provided few details about who was killed or what evidence tied the targets to narcotics trafficking.

-"Lots of mistakes could get made," said Rep. Jim Himes, D-Conn., top Democrat on the House Permanent Select Committee on Intelligence.
-"But again, they are applying the eyes and ears of our intelligence community to these boats.
-I don’t worry too much that there will be a strike on a fishing boat or a pleasure boat — but that’s always possible."
+"Lots of mistakes could get made," said Rep. Jim Himes, D-Conn., the top Democrat on the House Permanent Select Committee on Intelligence.
+"But, again, they are applying the eyes and ears of our intelligence community to these boats.
+I don’t worry too much that there will be a strike on a fishing boat or a pleasure boat, but that’s always possible."

 House Speaker Mike Johnson also backed the intelligence underpinning the operation.